nicolabs/nicobot/README.md

 > **NOTE**
 > Depending on your platform, `pip install` may trigger a compilation for some or all of the dependencies (i.e. when *Python wheels* are not available).
-> In this case you may need to install more requirements for the build to succeed : looking at [the Dockerfiles in this project](Develop.md) might help you gather the exact list.
+> In this case you may need to install more requirements for the build to succeed : looking at [the Dockerfiles in this project](Develop.md) may help you gather the exact list.

 Now you can run the bots by their name as if they were installed via the package :